BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 If you would like to see a list of the articles online that have helped me create this site, please see the  <a href="#Attributions">Attributions</a> section below.
 (ToDo: coming in release V0.02.0 and explained in Part 02 of this post)

 You will see the phrase ToDo: insert jpg a lot in this edition of the post.
-Getting a screenshot into a responsive blog post and takes a lot of steps.
+Getting a screenshot into a responsive blog post takes a lot of steps.
 Along about V 0.04.0, I plan to write and blog about a Powershell script to automate parts of the process.

-There is one image in this edition, to show it works and provide the example href details.
+There are two images in this edition, to show it works and provide the example href details.

 ## Prerequisites

 1. A Windows 10 PC (Laptop or desktop)
-1. a GitHub account. make a note of your username, and throughout this document, replace *GitHubUserName* with YOUR GitHub username
+1. a GitHub account. make a note of your username, and throughout this document, replace *GitHubUserName* and also BillHertzing with YOUR GitHub username
 1. Powershell installed and updated on Windows 10
 1. Git for Windows (or alternative Git client) installed on Windows 10
 1. Visual Studio Code (VSC) (or similar editor) installed on Windows 10
-1. (VSC) GitHub extension module
+1. VSC GitHub integration, at [Working with GitHub in VS Code](https://code.visualstudio.com/docs/editor/github)

 ## Install Ruby and Jekyll on your Windows PC